The KSW Blog

 #3 Hormonal Imbalances

 Candida overgrowth can also disrupt hormonal balance, particularly by affecting estrogen and progesterone levels.
-Hormonal imbalances are a well-known factor in acne development, especially in adult women.
-As candida impacts hormone levels, it could exacerbate acne or cause flare-ups.
+Hormonal imbalances are well-known factors in the development of acne, especially in adult women.
+As Candida impacts hormone levels, it could exacerbate acne or cause flare-ups.

 #4 Nutrient Absorption